 Another great thing about the men's crew cut lies in its ability to work for everyone.
 One can tailor and customize his haircut based on his style preferences, as well as hair type and face shape.

-- Square faces look fantastic with a restrained crew cut military ideas that accentuate their sharp features.
+• Square faces look fantastic with restrained crew-cut military ideas that accentuate their sharp features.

 Crew Cut Tips